Russia's Putin to stand up to Merkel on human rights

 MOSCOW (Reuters) - The Kremlin denounced a rise in anti-Russian rhetoric in Germany on Thursday before a visit by Chancellor Angela Merkel and made clear that Vladimir Putin would stand his ground if she lectures him on human rights.

-Merkel is expected to carry out a request by Germany’s parliament to press Putin on Friday over what critics call a crackdown on dissent since his May return to the presidency.
+Merkel is expected to carry out a request by Germany’s parliament to press Putin on Friday over what critics say is a crackdown on dissent since he returned to the presidency in May.

 “We are well aware of the heightened anti-Russian rhetoric in Germany in recent weeks or even months.
 We are aware of the demands Mrs. Merkel faces from Bundestag deputies and others to raise various human rights and democracy issues with Putin,” Peskov told reporters.